 Case Study 1: Secondary Hypertension

 Two months later, they continued within the normal range, averaging 129/85.
-The patient reported that she had not had blood pressures this low since adolescence.
+She reported that she had not had blood pressures this low since adolescence.
 In addition, an initial 24-hour creatinine clearance test (a sensitive measure of overall kidney function) was obtained at the beginning of the treatment program and repeated several weeks after its completion.
 The initial creatinine clearance was moderately diminished (67 ml/minute, with normal being between 80-120 ml/minute), indicating diminished overall kidney functioning.
 The follow-up was in the normal range at 85 ml/minute.

 Case Study 2: Diabetes Type II, Hypertension, and Depression